ScrappyCarrot/Honors-obsidian/Thoughts/Approach to make honors meaningfull.md

 4. Check with all the regulations
 5. Make prototype
 6. Get in touch with municipality and try to implement
-7. Success???? (if this goes well a student team can be implemented to help the municipality long term and build off of our project)
+7. Success???? (if this goes well a student team can be created to help the municipality long term and build off of our project)